Energy House 2.0: Mishka Henner and Emily Speed at Castlefield Gallery

 Mishka Henner, The Protector, 2024.
 Image courtesy of the artist

 Henner focused on the use of sensors and the way the climate catastrophe is a constant presence in sustainability ventures such as Energy House 2.0.
-Inspired by the collection of data from sensors located in and around the houses in the lab, he uses the Blitzortung network of over 10,000 lightning sensors that record lightning strikes across the world.
+Inspired by the collection of data from sensors located in and around the houses in the lab, he uses the Blitzortung network of over 10,000 that record lightning strikes across the world.
 At Castlefield Gallery, the artist presents a sound and video installation that responds to the lightning data in real time, triggering percussion instruments.
-In this way, he puts the weather conditions simulated outside the houses indoors too, commenting on the very tangible effects of changing temperatures.
+Henner puts the weather conditions simulated outside the houses indoors too, commenting on the very tangible effects of the changing climate.

 Emily Speed’s work explores the relationship between people and architecture.
 At Castlefield, she hones in on the houses built within Energy House 2.0 as spaces for experimentation and possibility, where traditional gender roles and capitalist aspirations can be put into question.
 She is particularly interested in kitchens as spaces of everyday rituals, as well as those which are perhaps most gendered in their use.
 Speed compares how the ‘fairy tale’ kitchens from Pinterest boards and lifestyle magazines actually promote the kind of products and practices that undermine the work done by sustainability initiatives like Energy House 2.0.
 For the show she has developed fabric floor plan sculptures to hang in the gallery’s double-height space.